MicrosoftDocs/bot-docs/articles/make-bots-smarter.md

 ---
-title: Making bots smarter | Microsoft Docs
+title: Make your bots smarter | Microsoft Docs
 description: Learn how to add smarts to your bots and make them more useful and engaging for your users.
 keywords: bot framework, Microsoft Cognitive Services, smart bots
 author: Toney001